Is Donald Trump taking North Korea's bait?

 Washington (CNN)North Korea put on a muscle-flexing display of artillery power Tuesday to mark a national holiday and thumb its nose at US President Donald Trump's declaration that the country has "gotta behave."

-Pyongyang staged the pounding display of large caliber guns used in land warfare -- perhaps a reminder that Seoul and its US military base lies within easy reach -- shortly after detaining an American teacher, the third US citizen held by the regime.
+Pyongyang staged the pounding display of large caliber guns used in land warfare -- perhaps a reminder that Seoul and its US military base lie within easy reach -- shortly after detaining an American teacher, the third US citizen held by the regime.

-The US staged its own response, beginning joint naval drills in the region with South Korea and Japan as the aircraft carrier USS Carl Vinson moved toward the Korean peninsula and one of the most powerul submarines in the American arsenal arrived in South Korea -- part of an "armada" the US was sending to the region, Trump told the Fox Business Network in mid-April.
+The US staged its own response, beginning joint naval drills in the region with South Korea and Japan as the aircraft carrier USS Carl Vinson moved toward the Korean Peninsula and one of the most powerful submarines in the American arsenal arrived in South Korea -- part of an "armada" the US was sending to the region, Trump told the Fox Business Network in mid-April.

 On Wednesday, the White House will hold an unusual briefing about the Hermit Kingdom, with Secretary of State Rex Tillerson, Defense Secretary James Mattis and other officials outlining the threat for the entire Senate.
 On Friday, Tillerson will host a meeting on North Korea at the UN.
 And on Monday, Trump called on visiting UN ambassadors to apply more sanctions on Pyongyang.